Icon library overhaul and redesign

 Naming & search

-To do this I asked the design community to go into a (very) large Figma file of 150 icons and rattle off some icon search terms.
+So I asked the design community to go into a (very) large Figma file containing 150 icons and rattle off some search terms.
+Only one designer did it, thanks Kenny, but I needed to find another method.

 I turned it into a game, which subsequently became the gateway to how I did research from then on.